 In Vermont, we have a fifth season, aka mud season.
 When the snow melts and the roads are covered in mud so thick that cars get stuck and pulled into the surface of the road like quick sand.
 The fifth season is the hardest season.
 The wet and the cold seep into your psyche.
 When we designed our new line of bags, the mud season was going to be our measuring stick.
-Bags had to hold up to terrible riding conditions.
-We collaborated with our friend Scott, who is no stranger to the mud season, as he lives in an off grid cabin down a disused road in the hinterlands of Maine.
-He made us these bags to our specs.
+The bags had to hold up to terrible riding conditions.

 Good stuff sacks are oddly hard to come by.
 99% are plastic of some sort.
 As if that wasn’t bad enough, they are usually way over or under built.
 Ultralight stuff sacks are sort of okay for jamming a bunch of clothes in, but they can’t take pokey bits, like bike tools, or Argus C3 cameras, or a rock collection.
 Further, no ultralight sack can be strapped on a bike fork and ridden through the woods.
 It’ll rip, snag, tear, and there will be much despair.
 Your 45 dollar high zoot 5 gram sack is in the trash, unless you repurpose it as a really sad sock puppet.